Must-Do Experiences On New Zealand's South Island

 5) World-Class Hiking

 Immersing yourself in nature by going for a good old-fashioned hike is the best way to leave the modern world behind and get back to basics.
 New Zealand is famous for some of the best one-day hikes in the world, and you’ll need to pack plenty of spare memory cards for your camera as native flora and fauna will surprise you at every turn.
-Here are two of our favourites...
+Here is one of our favourites...

 HOOKER VALLEY HIKE